ZapFile.ai

 Maximum security, same room: USB cable (if compatible ports) or AirDrop (if Apple devices only)

-High security, remote, both online: Zapfile (zero persistence) or Wormhole (E2E encryption, async)
+High security, remote: Zapfile (auto-deleted after download, zero persistence) or Wormhole (E2E encryption, 24-hour expiry)

 Standard security, remote: WeTransfer (clean interface, auto-delete) or Zapfile